artsy/README/playbooks/practices.md

 ### Create Jira Board To Track Action Items

 Action items from the practice meeting should be tracked on product teams' projects but visible in one aggregated board.
-The practice should not have a separate board to track work.
+The practice should not have a separate Jira project to track work.
 Action items from practices should ideally be folded into a normal sprint on a product team.

-- Create a new board
-- Create a new label to mark tickets as related to the practice
+- Create a new label to mark tickets as related to the practice (for example, `platform-practice`)
+- Create a saved filter query that filters on that label
+- Create a new board in an existing project (choose the most relevant)
-- Change the board settings to filter by label and remove project filter
+- Change the board settings to use the saved filter query you created above

 The board should be able to show tickets from other projects but with the practice label.